-Frida had several surgeries again but her conditions did not improve.
+Frida had several surgeries again but her condition did not improve.
 In 1953 her leg had to be amputated because of gangrene.

 Frida decorated her prosthetic leg so no one would notice.

 The monkey on the left was a gift from Diego and here we see the monkey tying a necklace of thorns around her neck that causes her to bleed.
 The hummingbird is a symbol of freedom and hope but here it is dead, hanging around Frida’s throat.
-There are some positive symbols in the painting including the butterflies in her hair symbolize metamorphosis into a new life.
-Usually, the hummingbird symbolises good luck in Mexican culture but this is contrasted with the black cat symbolizing bad luck.
-It is suggested that this painting symbolise the burden and suffering Frida must bear, her physical pain from the accident and her emotional pain from Diego.
+There are some positive symbols in the painting including the butterflies in her hair symbolizing metamorphosis into a new life.
+Usually, the hummingbird symbolizes good luck in Mexican culture but this is contrasted with the black cat symbolizing bad luck.
+It is suggested that this painting symbolises the burden and suffering Frida must bear, her physical pain from the accident, and her emotional pain from Diego.

 Frida’s art is also influenced by little paintings on tin called Ex-votos.
 Ex-votos were painted by amateur artists as little gratitude prayers, thanking the Saints for answering prayers.
 Returning a lost pet or helping them survive an operation.
 The tiny paintings usually lack depth and are narrative in their nature.
 Frida had a collection of over 200 Ex-votos in her house that she liked.
 We can clearly see her styles draw from these.

 Roots also play an important role in Frida’s art.
 This is her dream to give birth as a childless woman.
 The vine that grows from her abdomen ends in the blood instead of life.
 It depicts her frustration and loss with not being able to be a mother.